 Drug In A Rug: Is That A Bag Of Cocaine Under Your Toupee?

-As far as drug smuggling plans go, this one probably should have been gone over with a fine-toothed comb.
+As far as drug-smuggling plans go, this one probably should have been gone over with a fine-toothed comb.

 A Colombian man trying to sneak more than a pound of cocaine into Spain was caught with the package (poorly) hidden under his toupee, a Spanish police official told NPR.